sparshsah/foggy-demo/demo/ml/musings.md

 Model Architectures:
 * RNN (recurrent NN (neural network)) ->
+    - Note that these were susceptible to the vanishing (rsp exploding) gradient issue, where very small (rsp very large) factors caused the product to vanish (rsp explode).
+This hurt long-range learning (rsp stability).
 * Gated RNN (e.g. GRU (gated recurrent unit) or LSTM (long short-term memory)) ->
+    - A big motivation for the development of these (LSTM came first, and GRU followed as a simpler alternative) was the vanishing gradient issue.
+On the other hand, clipping could help mitigate the exploding gradient issue.
 * Attention-enabled NN (e.g. transformer)

 Transformer Architectures: